Australia Construction Market Size 2026-2030

 -

-The report is segmented by Sector (Building construction, Infrastructure construction, and Industrial construction), End-user (Engineering, Residential, and Non-residential), Type (New construction, and Redevelopment) and Geography (APAC)
+The report is segmented by Sector (Building construction, Infrastructure construction, and Industrial construction), End-user (Engineering, Residential, and Non-residential), Type (New construction, and Redevelopment) and Geography (APAC).
+Among these, the Building construction segment is estimated to witness significant growth during the forecast period, driven by rising adoption across key application areas.
+Each segment includes detailed qualitative and quantitative analysis, along with historical data from 2020-2024 and forecasts through 2030 with year-over-year growth rates.

 -